Isometric video game graphics: History of isometric video games

-While the history of video games saw some three-dimensional games as early as the 1970s, the first video games to use the distinct visual style of isometric projection in the meaning described above were arcade games in the early 1980s.
+Some three-dimensional games were released as early as the 1970s, but the first video games to use the distinct visual style of isometric projection in the meaning described above were arcade games in the early 1980s.

 1980s

-The use of isometric graphics in video games began with the appearance of Data East's DECO Cassette System arcade game Treasure Island, released in Japan in September 1981, but it was not released internationally until June 1982.
+The use of isometric graphics in video games began with Data East's arcade game Treasure Island, released in Japan in September 1981, but it was not released internationally until June 1982.
 The first isometric game to be released internationally was Sega's Zaxxon, which was significantly more popular and influential; it was released in Japan in December 1981 and internationally in April 1982.
 Zaxxon is an isometric shooter where the player flies a space plane through scrolling levels.
 It is also one of the first video games to display shadows.

 Another early isometric game is Q*bert.
-Warren Davis and Jeff Lee began programming the concept around April 1982, with the game's production beginning in the Summer and then released in October or November 1982.
+Warren Davis and Jeff Lee began programming the concept around April 1982.
+The game's production began in the summer and then released in October or November 1982.
 Q*bert shows a static pyramid in an isometric perspective, with the player controlling a character which can jump around on the pyramid.

 In February 1983, the isometric platform game arcade game Congo Bongo was released, running on the same hardware as Zaxxon.
 It allows the player character to traverse non-scrolling isometric levels, including three-dimensional climbing and falling.
 The same is possible in the arcade title Marble Madness, released in 1984.

-In 1983, isometric games were no longer exclusive to the arcade market and also entered home computers, with the release of Blue Max for the Atari 8-bit family and Ant Attack for the ZX Spectrum.
-In Ant Attack, the player could move forward in any direction of the scrolling game, offering complete free movement rather than fixed to one axis as with Zaxxon.
-The views could also be changed around a 90 degrees axis.
+In 1983, isometric games were no longer exclusive to the arcade market and also entered home computers, with the release of Blue Max for the Atari 8-bit computers and Ant Attack for the ZX Spectrum.
+In Ant Attack, the player can move forward in any direction of the scrolling game, offering complete free movement rather than fixed to one axis as with Zaxxon.
+The views can also be changed around a 90 degrees axis.
 The ZX Spectrum magazine, Crash, consequently awarded it 100% in the graphics category for this new technique, known as "Soft Solid 3-D".

-A year later the ZX Spectrum saw the release of Knight Lore, which is generally regarded as a revolutionary title that defined the subsequent genre of isometric adventure games.
+A year later, the ZX Spectrum game Knight Lore was released.
+It was generally regarded as a revolutionary title that defined the subsequent genre of isometric adventure games.
 Following Knight Lore, many isometric titles were seen on home computers – to an extent that it once was regarded as being the second most cloned piece of software after WordStar, according to researcher Jan Krikke.
 Other examples out of those were Highway Encounter (1985), Batman (1986), Head Over Heels (1987) and La Abadía del Crimen (1987).

-Isometric perspective was not limited to arcade/adventure games, though; for example, the 1989 strategy game Populous used isometric perspective.
+Isometric perspective was not limited to action and adventure games.
+For example, the 1989 strategy game Populous uses isometric perspective.